Letudiant/composer-shared-package-plugin/README.md

 Thanks to that, you will be able to work with development version in dev environement and have stable version in production.

 **Note:** the alias `* as 1.0` may avoid a Composer version solver error, because this behavior is not handled by default.
 **Note²:** Composer has not been created to work with development version/branch, so when you run a `composer install`, the current package branch `HEAD` commit will flagged in your `composer.lock`.
 So, the next time you'll run this command on dev environement, and if you already have a `composer.lock` file, Composer will checkout the flagged commit and not the new `HEAD` *(if you made new commit)* of your branch : **your shared packages won't be up to date**.
-To avoid this behavior, please read "".
+To avoid this behavior, please read "[How to use - Update only your own packages](./docs/how-to-use/update-only-your-own-packages.md)".

 ## Structure generation example